[bulletjournal] Minutes from previous meetings

 Tags

-air-travel, airports, blog, bulletjournal, bulletjournal-hacks, cloud, collabra, diary, docker, foss, fvwm, git, jasper, jekyll, jekyll-paginate, jekyll-paginate-multiple, life, milehighcoderclub, owncloud, pagination, posting, productivity, programming, prose-io, python, raspberry-pi, reading, review, rpi3, seafile, storage, tags, time-management, today-i-learned, traveling, tutorial, zen
+air-travel, airports, blog, bulletjournal, bulletjournal-hacks, cloud, collabra, diary, docker, foss, fvwm, git, jasper, jekyll, jekyll-paginate, jekyll-paginate-multiple, life, milehighcoderclub, owncloud, pagination, posting, productivity, programming, prose-io, python, raspberry-pi, reading, review, rpi3, seafile, storage, swimming, tags, time-management, today-i-learned, traveling, tutorial, zen